JuliaStats/MixedModels.jl/docs/src/constructors.md

 ## Fixed-effects parameter estimates

 The `coef` and `fixef` extractors both return the maximum likelihood estimates of the fixed-effects coefficients.
+They differ in their behavior in the rank deficient case.
+The associated `coefnames` and `fixefnames` return the corresponding coefficient names.
 ```@docs
 coef
+coefnames
 fixef
+fixefnames
 ```
 ```@example Main
 coef(fm1)
+coefnames(fm1)
 ```
 ```@example Main
 fixef(fm1)
+fixefnames
 ```

 An alternative extractor for the fixed-effects coefficient is the `β` property.